Racing & Performance Tips

 Ignitions

-check your ground.
-Make sure that you are grounding to bare metal, not a
+ground.
+Make sure that you are grounding to bare metal, not a painted surface.
+Dyna

-sport bike, use 3 OHM coils with graphite suppression wires.
-With a Dyna-2000
+use 3 OHM coils with graphite suppression wires.
+With a Dyna-2000 Ignition, use

 Ignition Timing